- Tight, refined interior with the top up

 The 2017 Mercedes-Benz SLC offers luxurious open-air motoring for buyers who are more interested in weekend getaways than canyon-carving.

-The 2017 Mercedes-Benz SLC was known as the SLK just last year.
+The 2017 Mercedes-Benz SLC was known as the SLK until just last year, nomenclature it wore for nearly two decades.
 With its name change, it gets a mild facelift and a reconfigured lineup with two variants: the Mercedes-Benz SLC300 and the Mercedes-AMG SLC43.

 Just as the SLK, the SLC roadsters continue to prioritize easy drivability and comfort over all-out track times—although the SLC43 makes higher-performance driving a little more accessible without a lot of comfort sacrifice.

-We give it a score of 7.2.
+We give it a score of 7.2 overall.
 (Read more about how we rate cars.)

 Mercedes-Benz updated the SLC's front fascia with reshaped headlights and air intakes.
 A diamond-block grille is now standard, finished in black as standard or in chrome with the Sport Package.
 The SLC retains its familiar silhouette with a steadily rising beltline, while there are now slimmer LED taillights at the rear of the car.
 The changes bring the SLC closer into line with Mercedes-Benz's latest design vocabulary, and though it's still a little clunky when compared to the rest of the automaker's lineup.